 Do you feel that you were ever treated a certain way during deployment or during the Iraq War due to your race/ethnicity?

 Do you now feel that you are ever treated a certain way after service or after serving in the Iraq War due to your race/ethnicity?

+Dictatorship to democracy and domination to hegemony?

+U.S. as a racial dictatorship?